 It is important that actual or suspected information security incidents are reported as early as possible to limit the damage and cost of recovery.

-IMMEDIATELY report any suspected or suspicous activity to HCST, MVRMA IT Service Provider
+IMMEDIATELY report any suspected or suspicious activity to HCST, MVRMA IT Service Provider

-Barry D. Hassler / President barry.hassler@hcst.com support@hcst.com HCST Office: (937) 427-9000 (main) (937) 688-3833 (springfield) 1430 Oak Court, Suite 312 / Beavercreek, OH USA https://hcst.com
+Barry D. Hassler / President barry.hassler@hcst.com support@hcst.com HCST Office: (937) 427-9000 (main) (937) 688-3833 (Springfield) 1430 Oak Court, Suite 312 / Beavercreek, OH USA https://hcst.com

-IMMEDIATELY NOTICE must be made to Beazley Group of all potential claims and circumstances (assistance, and cooperation clause applies)
+IMMEDIATE NOTICE must be made to Beazley Group of all potential claims and circumstances (assistance, and cooperation clause applies)

 Cyber Liability Carrier Beazley NY needs to also be provided with Notice of Claim immediately: